rleap/translate/README.md

 # Translate

 This is an example React app that allows the user to simply select a language to tranlate the page.
+It uses the Context approach to handle state.

 Demo: <a href="https://rleap.github.io/translate/">Translate</a>